iavr/xio/README.md

 Built-in types are directly copied from/to memory.

-Containers are represented by their size as [`uint64_t`](http://en.cppreference.com/w/cpp/types/integer) followed by their elements.
+Containers are represented by their size as 64-bit unsigned integer followed by their elements.

 N-dimensional arrays are similar, except that the size is replaced by the dimensions; these are expected to be one-dimensional containers, represented as above.